TechGrounds-Cloud8/cloud8-Tjomba1996/04_Security/SEC-02 Firewalls.md

 - Now using the IP of our SSH connection and the port provided, we can connect to the webserver using a browser on the local machine.
 ![Webserver Running](../00_includes/SEC-02/SS_ServerRunning.png)

-- Using iptables we can see and configure the current rules for traffic.
-Using the following command, the current rules are shown.
+- Using **uwf** we can configure the current rules for traffic.
+Using the following command, this service gets enabled.
+> sudo ufw enable
+- Using the following command to enable logging, this helps with troubleshooting in case it is needed.
-> sudo iptables -L
+> sudo ufw logging on
--